lgm9/SwiftNPU/README.md

 # SwiftNPU
 Source Code for "SwiftNPU: Scalable Shape-Flexible Allocation for Inter-Core Connected NPUs" (EuroMLsys '26)

+This code is based on Tenstorrent Blackhole p150a device, but is easily adaptable to other Tenstorrent devices.

 ## Setup
 First, init the submodule & build tt-metal
 ```bash